Written by: A O’Neill, Licensed Pest Management Professional

 Mosquitoes will easily bite you through your clothes.
 With six elongated mouthparts, their proboscis can penetrate fabrics and suck your blood with ease through a T-shirt for instance.

 Although they no doubt prefer your skin to be exposed, they will happily bite through your clothing if it allows them access.

 Fleas are another household pest that bite you leaving you with itchy welts.
 However, just like bed bugs, their mouthparts are not capable of biting you through your clothes and can only bite your bare skin.

 Can’t Find Bed Bugs but Have Bites?

-Bed bug bites look the same as flea bites and other insect bites so there’s no way of telling for sure if they are caused by these blood-sucking pests or some of these bugs that look like bed bugs.
-Allergic reactions can also look similar so you need to be sure that you have bed bugs.
+Bed bug bites look the same as flea bites and other insect bites, so there’s no way of knowing for sure if they are caused by these blood-sucking pests or some of these bugs that look like bed bugs.
+Allergic reactions can also look similar, so you need to be sure that you have bed bugs.

 If you’re waking up and finding bites on exposed parts of your body, then it’s time to carry out a thorough inspection of your bed as an estimated 70–85% of bed bug infestations are found here, more specifically on mattress seams, box spring, and bed frame.
 This is because they like to stay close to you for an easy blood meal.

 Among the other signs that you can read about on our how to tell if you have bed bugs page, bed bug evidence generally includes bloodstains on bedding, eggs, cast skins, dark fecal spots, and, of course, live bed bugs.